BioJulia/Bio.jl/CONTRIBUTING.md

     `SomeVeryUsefulType`.

   * Function names, apart from constructors, are all lowercase.
-Include underscores between words only if thelname would be hard to read without.
+Include underscores between words only if the name would be hard to read without.
     E.g.  `start`, `stop`, `findletter` `find_last_digit`.

   * Generally try to keep lines below 80-columns, unless splitting a long line